Diana Evans

 Diana Omo Evans FRSL (born 1972) is a British novelist, journalist and critic who was born and lives in London.
-Evans has written three full-length novels.
+Evans has written four full-length novels.
 Her first novel, 26a, published in 2005, won the Orange Award for New Writers, the Betty Trask Award and the deciBel Writer of the Year award.
 Her third novel Ordinary People was shortlisted for the 2019 Women's Prize for Fiction and won the 2019 South Bank Sky Arts Award for Literature.
+A House for Alice was published in 2023.

 As well as writing fiction, Evans contributes essays and literary criticism to the national press.
 She was honoured as a fellow of the Royal Society of Literature in 2020.

 Background and education

 Evans is the daughter of a Nigerian mother and an English father.
 She was born and grew up in Neasden, north-west London, with her parents and five sisters, one of whom was her twin.
 She also spent part of her childhood in Lagos, Nigeria.

 She completed a media studies degree at the University of Sussex.
 While in Brighton, she was a dancer in the African dance troupe Mashango.

 She completed an MA in creative writing at the University of East Anglia.
 At the age of 25 she became a journalist.
 She contributed human-interest features and art criticism to a range of magazines, journals and newspapers in the UK; published interviews with celebrities; worked as an editor for Pride Magazine and the literary journal Calabash.